 Monitoring involves the possible use of vehicles to and from the sample location, and to the laboratory.
 Implementation of the Provisions is expected to produce a minor rise in vehicle usage which, in turn, harbors the potential to increase emissions, noise levels, and traffic congestion.
 Numerous variables prohibit an accurate estimate of statewide vehicular use from monitoring including distance between facilities and laboratories, onsite laboratories, courier route, vehicle type, and monitoring frequency.

-While some of these variables also hamper an assessment of the vehicular impacts of the sample facilities, State Board staff conducted an analysis of the change in the number of sampling trips and miles traveled for toxicity testing under the Provisions compared to current requirements, regardless of the sampling frequency for other constituents (Table 7-2).
-These facilities were drawn from the sample used in the economic (Abt Associates, 2017).This representative sample was used because the wide variety of toxicity requirements currently in effect throughout the state, coupled with the discretionary authority granted in the Provisions render a statewide environmental assessment of the Provisions infeasible and speculative.
+While some of these variables also hamper an assessment of the vehicular impacts of the sample facilities, State Board staff conducted an analysis of the change in the number of sampling trips and miles traveled for toxicity testing under the Provisions compared to current requirements, regardless of the sampling frequency for other constituents (Table 7-3 ).
+These facilities were drawn from the sample used in the economic report that was prepared by Abt Associates in 2018 (for further discussion, see section 9.1.4).
+This representative sample was used because the wide variety of toxicity requirements currently in effect throughout the state, coupled with the discretionary authority granted in the Provisions render a statewide environmental assessment of the Provisions infeasible and speculative.

 This sample set includes the largest non-storm water NPDES dischargers in northern and southern California: the Sacramento Regional Wastewater Treatment Plant, Los Angeles County Sanitation District’s (LACSD), and the San Jose Creek Water Reclamation Plant.
 The remaining facilities provide a representative sample of permitted POTWs discharges: the City of Davis Wastewater Treatment Plant, the Lompoc Regional Wastewater Reclamation Plant, the Victor Valley Regional POTW, and the Colton/San Bernardino Regional Tertiary Treatment Facility.
 For industrial dischargers, a stratified random sample of five industrial categories was used: chemical products (Dow Chemical Corporation, Pittsburg Plant), metals manufacturers and finishers (USS POSCO Industries), petroleum refineries (Shell Oil, Martinez Refinery and Chevron, Richmond Refinery), pulp and paper mills (Pactiv Corporation, Molded Pulp Mill), and “other industries” (Royal Mountain King Mine, Sacramento Facility and Department of Water Resources [DWR], Warne Power Plant).